shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Ersatzica pounded the drums on both sides at the same time, signaling the other three wolves to go.
 And go they did.
 They ran faster than should be possible, even for a wolf.
 Ersatzica ran after them, but was not in sync with the drum, and could only go so far before having to stop and take a breath.
 Despite this, she kept beating the drum at a rapid pace, rapid enough to keep the other three wolves moving quickly.

 The wolf with the bald spot rolled her eyes into the back of her head as her bald spot glowed.
-She pulled out a scope and pointed it at the reflective undersides of the tree tops.
+She pulled out a scope and pointed it at the reflective undersides of the treetops.
 "There's three cats in the forest, two on the shore, and one in the boat.
 Tell me your strategy."

 The wolf with the slingshot flicked it off his belt, spinning it up into the air in front of him.
 In a single motion he caught it, loaded it, and fired a rock from it at the same time.
 It flew seamlessly in the desired direction.
 "You go distract them over there.
 Mudrich and I will come up behind them and knock them all out."
 He nodded at the white wolf.